botkevin/tinygrad/docs/developer/speed.md

 - Ensure that your drivers are up to date.
 - Verify that the correct environment variables are set for your chosen backend.
 - Consult the troubleshooting section in the installation guide for common pitfalls.

+#### Additional Troubleshooting Steps
+- **CUDA**: Check for compatibility issues with your GPU model and CUDA version.
+- **OpenCL**: Ensure that your OpenCL implementation is correctly installed and configured.

 Given that you have decided how the model ops will be grouped and what will be written to memory, kernel speed determines how fast that operation is done.
 This is what BEAM changes, it searches over a set of equivalent kernels which all perform the same operation and finds the one which performs the task the fastest.